Deploy Infinite Scale on the Hetzner Cloud

 Volumes

-Volumes are the location where docker stores data.
-In a nutshell, docker can handle two types of volumes:
+Volumes are where Docker stores data.
+In short, Docker can handle two types of volumes:

 • Volumes managed by docker:

-These volumes are managed by docker and are located, if not otherwise defined, in the same partition where the OS is installed.
-While this is easy to handle and does not need extra configuration, you have dependencies that should be considered like sharing space, snapshotting, resetting, backup/restore, migration etc.
+These volumes are managed by Docker and, unless otherwise specified, are located in the same partition where the operating system is installed.
+While this is easy to use and requires no additional configuration, there are dependencies that should be considered, such as space sharing, snapshots, resetting, backup/restore, migration, etc.

 • External volumes:

-These volumes are not managed by docker.
-You need to provide docker a mount point for the volume which can be a folder, partition, external storage etc.
+These volumes are not managed by Docker.
+You must provide Docker with a mount point for the volume, which can be a folder, partition, external storage, etc.

 Note that the term volume can be used in different contexts.
-For example, Hetzner uses the term volume for a definable disk space that is independently provisioned and charged.
-Such a volume can then be connected to a docker volume to store data.
+For example, Hetzner, as a provider of computing resources, uses the term volume to refer to a definable disk space that is independently provisioned and billed.
+Such a volume can then be attached to a Docker volume to store data.

 Other Requirements